 F. If an insurer or the managing general agent of an insurer gives notice in writing that an agent or broker is not authorized to receive premiums on behalf of the insurer, the licensee shall pay all future monies advanced on policies purchased from the agent or broker to the insurer or managing general agent of the insurer as directed in the notice.

-H. Nothing in this section shall prevent a licensee from purchasing or otherwise acquiring a premium finance agreement which otherwise conforms to this article in all respects if the acquisition is from another premium finance company with recourse against the agent, broker or insurer on such terms and conditions as may be mutually agreed on.
+H. This section does not prevent a licensee from purchasing or otherwise acquiring a premium finance agreement that otherwise conforms to this article in all respects if the acquisition is from another premium finance company with recourse against the agent, broker or insurer on such terms and conditions as may be mutually agreed on.

 I. No premium finance agreement shall contain any provision by which: